ivankorol0/deposit-app/README.md

-#### To start simply install dependencies and start dev server
+To start simply install dependencies and start dev server
 ### `yarn install`
 ### `yarn start`

+#### Sketch
 I stated with a sketch of a design in Figma.
 Doing so allows to see exact user flows thus reduces amount of decisions to make while coding implementation.
 I use [React MUI](https://mui.com/) design system for Figma and [MUI React Components](https://mui.com/material-ui/react-autocomplete/) in react application - this additionally reduces amount of decisions to make, because components in React implements the design system (almost).
 This is not a cutting edge design, but is a good baseline to start from somewhere and make UI look OK without investing much effort.

-Here is [the sketch](https://www.figma.com/file/fX6XLbnl9lJN8qAaqASMYu/DepositPage?type=design&node-id=0%3A1&mode=design&t=0Sw7mgcUEipuZp4u-1]
+Here is the sketch: https://www.figma.com/file/fX6XLbnl9lJN8qAaqASMYu/DepositPage?type=design&node-id=0%3A1&mode=design&t=0Sw7mgcUEipuZp4u-1

 #### Functionality
 I kept the task to an absolute minimum functionality requested in the test.
 This means that Login, authentication,